-Nothing of this world proved to be the key.
+Nothing of this world proved to be the key that brought her to her daughter.
 Humanity’s greatest technologies failed and fell away.
-No human being or human effort or idea came to the rescue.
+No solely human effort or idea or human being came to the rescue.
 The one and only key that opened the door was not of this world, but rather of the divine.
 It did not come from within Dr. Stone, but through a relationship with another.
 It was not earned through her efforts or intellect, but was freely given as a gift.

 Once the door opened, where did it lead?
 Not to a God residing somewhere “out there” in the heavens of outer space.
 As the movie’s opening credits state: “Life in space is impossible.”
 No, God is life, and life resides right here, at home.
 God is in the ground crew.
 Stone looked for the answer at the farthest edge of space.
 In the end, she found the answer was right here all along, in her own backyard.